tomjoht/documenting-apis/_docs/Documenting Endpoints/docapis_resource_descriptions.md

 You could probably choose the terms that you like best.
 My favorite is to use *resources* (along with *endpoint* for the URL.
 An API has various "resources" that you access through "endpoints."
 The endpoint gives you access to a resource.
 The endpoint is the URL path (in this example, `/surfreport`).
 The information the endpoint interacts with, though, is called a resource.

+{: .tip}
-{% include tip.html content="A URI (Uniform Resource Identifier) describes what something is, whereas a URL (Uniform Resource Location) tells you where to locate it.
-Hence the resource itself is a URI that you access using a URL." %}
+A URI (Uniform Resource Identifier) describes what something is, whereas a URL (Uniform Resource Location) tells you where to locate it.
+Hence the resource itself is a URI that you access using a URL.

 ## Some examples